iTwin/appui/CONTRIBUTING.md

 ## Contributing

-## Getting started

-1. Install dependencies using `rush install`.
-2. Run build using `rush rebuild`.
-3. While in the desired packages' folder, run `npm start` to enter build in watch mode for easy validation along the `test-apps` or `storybook` (see [Testing options](#testing-options)).
-4. In a new terminal, `cd` into `test-apps/appui-test-app/standalone` and run `npm run start:webserver`.

----

-## Commands

-### Ensure unit tests pass when run locally

-`rush cover`

-> Each packages will generate a detailed coverage HTML report which can be accessed in `ui/[package]/lib/cjs/test/coverage/lcov-report/index.html`.
-Ensure integration tests pass: See [the related Readme](./e2e-tests/README.md)

-### Ensure linting passes when run locally

-`rush lint` / `rush lint:fix`

-### Ensure prettier passes when run locally

-`rush prettier` / `rush prettier:fix`

----

-## Checking and documenting changes

-**Please note that checking and documenting changes prior to PR submission is mandatory**

-### Check for API signature changes

-`rush extract-api`

-This will update the signature files, located in `common/api`. **Note:** before doing this, first do the following:

-- Cleanup your build output: `rush clean`
-- Rebuild the project: `rush build`

-Review any diffs to the API signature files in the `common/api` directory to ensure they are compatible with the intended release of the package.

-If any differences are in packages not modified on this branch, revert the changes before committing.

-### Add changelog entry

-`rush change`

-Follow prompts to enter a change description or press ENTER if the change does not warrant a changelog entry.
-If multiple packages have changed, multiple sets of prompts will be presented.
-If the changes are only to non-published packages (like the **test-apps**), then `rush change` will indicate that a changelog entry is not needed.

-Completing the `rush change` prompts will cause new changelog entry JSON files to be created.

-If using the command line, this process can be completed in one step by running `rushchange.bat` from the root directory.
-**Only use `rushchange.bat` if none of the changes require a changelog entry.**

-> Note: The CI build will break if changes are pushed without running `rush change` and `rush extract-api` (if the API was changed).

-Here is a sample [changelog](https://github.com/microsoft/rushstack/blob/master/apps/rush/CHANGELOG.md) to demonstrate the level of detail expected.

----

 ## Contributing guidelines

 AppUI contains a large amount of legacy code.
 As such we are in the process of standardizing, reorganizing, and optimizing our codebase.